dsaucez/Hadoop-Tests/create_image.md

 dsaucez@fnancy:~/hadoop$ gunzip base.tar.gz
 ```

-* delete from the image all the files you don't need, or that you want to replace.
+* Delete from the image all the files you don't need, or that you want to replace.
 In our case as we modify /root/.profile, let's remove it:
 ```bash
 dsaucez@fnancy:~/hadoop$ tar -f base.tar --delete ./root/.profile
 ```